 The guitar is an essential music instrument without which a song looks incomplete.
-There are various types of the guitar which can be used to fulfil the music taste of different genres such as rock, pop, jazz, blues, country, and trance.
+There are various types of the guitar which can be used to fulfill the music taste of different genres such as rock, pop, jazz, blues, country, and trance.
 The various guitar types include acoustic, electric, bass and classical.
 The guitars differ in frequency of sound and type of string used which projects the sound.

 Classical guitars are called as such because they produce quite a classic sound which is pleasing and soothing the ears.
 A classical guitar is also called a nylon string guitar as it uses strings made from nylon which give a soft and mellow sound.
 The opposite of nylon string is a metal string, but it can be hard on your fingertips when pressing the strings against the fretboard, particularly if you, in the beginning, to learn to play the guitar.
 On a different note, nylon strings are stress-free on the fingertips, allowing fingerpicking and pressing against the fretboard reasonably simple.